bvenkatakarthik/bvenkatakarthik.github.io/menu/about.md

 **Note that Imagination is one of the best sources of Happiness.**

-**Note that thinking in terms of simple steps is one of the best strategies of developing Knowledge.**
+**Note that thinking in simple steps is one of the best strategies of developing Knowledge.**

 I am curious about the Nature and Purpose of The World.